As A Man Thinks

 As a man thinks, so is he.
 It applies to science, too.
 Discuss creationism in the light of the Great Commission and this study.

-Close with a prayer for guidance by the Holy Spirit and growth in our thinking toward the goal of Jesus' example.
-Sing "Take my Life and Let it Be", or another hymn of commitment.
+Close with a prayer for guidance by the Holy Spirit and growth in our thinking toward the goal of Jesus’ example.